ChatGPT for Professional Services Firms: A Practical 2026 Guide

 Law firm AI adoption is complicated by ethical obligations — but the ABA's Model Rule 1.1 comment on competence now explicitly identifies technology, including AI, as part of the competence standard.
 Prompt engineering is a basic professional competency for attorneys in 2026.

-- •First-draft contract review summaries: For a standard commercial contract — vendor agreement, service contract, NDA — ChatGPT can produce a structured summary of key terms, flagged provisions, and unusual clauses in minutes.
+For a standard commercial contract — vendor agreement, service contract, NDA — ChatGPT can produce a structured summary of key terms, flagged provisions, and unusual clauses in minutes.
+This is not the same as legal review; it's a summary of what the document says.
 The attorney still reads the contract and exercises judgment.
 But the first-pass summary reduces review time significantly for routine agreements.

 A note on data handling: before using ChatGPT for any client-adjacent work, review AI Data Security for Law Firms and your state bar's guidance on AI use and client confidentiality.
 See also our overview of AI Regulation and Compliance for Professional Services in 2026.